Introduction

 Select the type of Boom, metalic or non-metalic, and the method of mounting the elements.
 Then enter the Boom Diameter.
 The text area below will advise you of the limits that you should observe.

-A x boom with x elements is currently specified with a diameter of x, which is x.
-A default Boom Correction of x has been calculated.
+A Metalic boom with Bonded elements is currently specified with a diameter of 0.05 Wavelengths, which is 1.25" (31.7 mm).
+A default Boom Correction of 0.6768 has been calculated.

 To accept the calculated Boom Correction, do nothing.
 However, youcan choose a different Boom Correction.
 Use the Init BC Button to reset the Boom Correction to it's default, calculated, value.